Dev-King-CSS/Speed-Typing-Game/README.md

 # Speed-Typing-Game
-Do a speed typing test!
+Do a speed typing test using this project!

-Want explanation?
-Go to my YouTube channel for explanation!
+A practice project to increase my CSS and JavaScript skills.
 Contributing would be a major help to me from you!

+To install this, Click on the `Code` button and download the **.zip** file.

-Thanks :D
+Thanks 😉